 #5 What Is Your Income Plan?

-Although it may seem obvious, I have been surprised at how many people come out of retirement because they were unable to match their retirement income to their spending needs.
+Although it may seem obvious, I have been surprised at how many people come out of retirement because they can't match their retirement income to their spending needs.

 A lifetime of budgeting may be the best preparation for this, but we all know how few of us really budget seriously.